The Substation logo

 the substation powers a dynamic and warm community space by uniquely combining coworking, innovative activations, and a collaborative approach to programming.

 THE SUBSTATION LIES IN THE HEART OF OUR NEIGHBORHOOD.
-IT’S ARCHITECTURE IS ICONIC AND BOLD.
+ITS ARCHITECTURE IS ICONIC AND BOLD.
 LIKEWISE WE AIM TO DO A LOT WITH ALL 7100 SQUARE FEET.

 Substation History